SharinaS/Cloud-Engineering-Fundamentals/databases.md

 # Non Relational Databases

 Databases that consist of a collection, which is a table.
 Inside the collection you have documents, which is are rows.

-Key value pairs are your fields, or columns.
+**Key value pairs** are your fields / columns.

 Allows you to add as many different columns as you like, unlike relational DBs, which require consistency across all the records.
 This is b/c non-relational DBs are set up like JSON.